Indra Jatra: Mythology

-According to legend, Indra (Hindu god-king of heaven), disguised as a farmer, descended to earth in search of palijā swã (Night jasmine), a white flower his mother Basundhara needed to perform a ritual.
+Indra Jatra is celebrated in honor of Lord Indra, the Hindu king of the heavens.
+Indra is renowned for his role in ensuring the welfare and prosperity of humanity by regulating rainfall and fostering abundant harvests.
+Indra Jatra is always celebrated at the time of the retreat of the summer monsoon, and the time when rice paddies are blooming and heavy rainfall could damage the crops.
+According to legend, Indra (Hindu god-king of heaven), disguised as a farmer, descended to earth in search of parijat swã (Night jasmine), a white flower his mother Basundhara needed to perform a ritual.
 As he was plucking the flowers at Maruhiti, a sunken water spout at Maru, the people caught and bound him like a common thief.
 He was then put on display in the town square of Maru in Kathmandu.
 (In a reenactment of this event, an image of Indra with his hands bound is put on display at Maru and other places during the festival.)

 His mother, worried about his extended absence, came to Kathmandu and wandered around looking for him.
 (This event is commemorated by the procession of Dagin (दागिं) through the city.
 Pulu Kisi (alternate name Tānā Kisi), a wicker representation of an elephant, also runs around town reenacting Indra's elephant searching frantically for its master.)

 When the city folk realized they had captured Indra himself, they were appalled and immediately released him.
 Out of appreciation for his release, his mother promised to provide enough dew throughout the winter to ensure a rich crop.
 It is said that Kathmandu starts to experience foggy mornings from this festival onwards because of this boon.